21coolkarni/Flytbase_assisment/README.md

 ## **Case 1**

 **Algorithm:**
-- Find Euclidian distance from the current point to the desigred point and calculate the speed by multiplying it with a constant p value, as the distance decreases speed decreases and eventually becomes zero
+- Find Euclidian distance from the current point to the desigred point and calculate the speed by multiplying it with a constant p value, as the distance decreases speed decreases and eventually becomes zero.
-- Find Desigred angle by using a tan2 function which gives the angle of the disired goal and multiply it with a constant p value, as the angle decreases turning speed decreases and eventually becomes zero
+- Find Desigred angle by using a tan2 function which gives the angle of the disired goal and multiply it with a constant p value, as the angle decreases turning speed decreases and eventually becomes zero.
-- Publish these values with twist msgs
+- Publish these values with twist msgs.
-- Accept a certain ammount of error while reaching the distance to avoid infinite loop
+- Accept a certain ammount of error while reaching the distance to avoid infinite loop.

 **Output:**
 <p align="center">